Meditation for January 20th

 Craft

 Instead of feeling offended, bring back aggression.
 Make fun of that person back.
 Go for the throat, but keep smiling because that is how you won’t need to make an apology later.
-Everyone has a weak spot and if you don’t see one that is readily available, question his or her weight because everyone is afraid of being the wrong weight.
+Everyone has a weak spot, and if you don’t see one readily available, question their weight because everyone is afraid of being the wrong weight.

 Goal